 This seems to suggest that the tax collector who visited the hamlet, encountered a community to which Ymme die Lems had a lot of significance; at least more so than her husband because her name occurs more often.

 Also interesting is that Ymme paid 8 Flemish pennies of tax to the lord of Bergen op Zoom whereas her husband Adde paid 7 pennies.
-Presumably she owned more land Of course, it would be really cool if we could identify the plots which she owned, but this seems not to be possible.
+Presumably because she owned more land.
+Of course, it would be interesting if we could identify the plots which Ymme owned, but this seems not to be possible.

 The tax register of 1424 only refers to the taxable plots by the name of the farmer and the amount of tax that was due.
 The boundaries of the plot are not provided in the register and only occassionally the measurements of the plot are mentioned.
-This means that only in the rarest of cases, a medieval plot be identified, either by its name or by its measurements.
+As a consequence, only in the rarest of cases can a medieval plot be identified, either by its name or by its measurements.

 I hope that this case of a Brabantine female farmer, who lived almost 600 years ago, shows that some interesting nuggets of information about medieval female commoners can be found in the tax registers.
-And however faint the traces of the life of Ymme die Lems are, it seems clear that she was a significant figure in the fifteenth century farming community in which she lived.
+And however faint the traces of the life of Ymme die Lems are, it seems clear that she was a significant figure in the fifteenth-century rural community in which she lived.

 AAR BoZ inv.
-1338, Legger van cijnsplichtige personen of van in cijns uitgegeven percelen van Wouw, met de gehuchten onder Roosendaal, Kruisland en Langendijk, 15e eeuw (dated to 1424 in Kerkhof 2020)
+1338, Legger van cijnsplichtige personen of van in cijns uitgegeven percelen van Wouw, met de gehuchten onder Roosendaal, Kruisland en Langendijk, 15e eeuw (dated to 1424 in Kerkhof 2020a)

-(forthc.)
-Kerkhof, P.A.
-(2020).
+(nog te verschijnen) Kerkhof, P.A.
+(2020a).
 “Saer, Saert; een Zuid-Nederlandse veldnaam van oznekere oorsprong.”
 Noordbrabants Historisch Jaarboek.